jstedfast/MimeKit/README.md

 }
 ```

-Now that you've implemented your own SecureMimeContext, you'll want to register it with MimeKit:
+Now that you've implemented your own `SecureMimeContext`, you'll want to register it with MimeKit:

 ```csharp
 CryptographyContext.Register (typeof (MySecureMimeContext));